UKHomeOffice/engineering-guidance-and-standards/docs/standards/service-reliability.md

 - Identify and remediate performance bottlenecks in the service and upstream / downstream systems and services.
   - This is particularly important as there will be hidden limits that affect scaling capacity, such as limits on upstream systems, Kubernetes, our AWS accounts, or network throughput on appliances connecting to 3rd parties/POISE.

-Validate with test teams that the service has been stress tested to expected peak load.
-Provide evidence / links to load test reports.

 ### Service MUST be soak tested.

 The service must be soak tested to ensure normal operating conditions over time, from low, normal to high load situations, so as to:

 - Understand how the service behaves over a period of time, and that garbage collection effectively prevents memory and CPU leaks over time
 - Understand how the service recovers from high load situations and ensure it relinquishes unused resource back to the underlying infrastructure

-Validate with test teams that the service has been soak tested to expected peak load.
-Provide evidence / links to load test reports.

 ---